vistle/vistle/README.md

 - **Readline library**:
   history and line editing for command line interface

-- **COVISE**:
+- **COVISE/OpenCOVER**:
-  a version of COVISE compiled by you is necessary, get it from [GitHub](https://github.com/hlrs-vis/covise), needed for:
+  a version of COVISE including OpenCOVER compiled by you is necessary, get it from [GitHub](https://github.com/hlrs-vis/covise), needed for:

     - ReadCovise module
-  - COVER plug-in
+    - COVER plug-ins
     - ray casting render module

 - **OpenSceneGraph**:
-  the version of OpenSceneGraph that was used for compiling COVER
+  the version of OpenSceneGraph that was used for compiling OpenCOVER

 - **Qt**:
   Qt 5 is required by the graphical user interface